-By 31 December 2023, Tarkett had used its non-recourse receivables transfer lines for a net financed amount of €160.8 million or equivalent.
+On 31 December 2024, Tarkett had used its non-recourse receivables assignment lines for a net financed amount of €178.1 million or equivalent.

-Cash and cash equivalents amounted to €224.3 million as of 31 December 2023, of which €62.7 million was in Russia and €5.6 million in Ukraine.
+Cash and cash equivalents amounted to €352.4 million as of 31 December 2024.

-On 31 December 2023, interest-bearing loans and borrowings consisted essentially of:
+On 31 December 2024, interest-bearing loans and borrowings consisted essentially of: